Jobs crisis first big test for firebrand French leftist

 But France cannot flout free trade rules any more than it can realistically pour money into struggling private companies.

-Yet fury over job cuts make this an inauspicious time to push for more labor flexibility.
-France’s stretched public finances also make this a tricky time for the government to trim companies’ social welfare levies, which would be another possible method of easing labor costs.
+Yet fury over job cuts make this an inauspicious time to push for more labour flexibility.
+France’s stretched public finances also make this a tricky time for the government to trim companies’ social welfare levies, which would be another possible method of easing labour costs.

-“Arnaud Montebourg is a liar and is proposing phony measures,” SIA union member Tanja Sussest said of Montebourg’s auto sector plan during a protest outside Peugeot headquarters.
+“Arnaud Montebourg is a liar and is proposing phoney measures,” SIA union member Tanja Sussest said of Montebourg’s auto sector plan during a protest outside Peugeot headquarters.

 Hollande, whose popularity ratings have dropped to as low as 53 percent largely due to public gloom over the economy, has mostly stayed away from the eye of the storm and left Sapin and Prime Minister Jean-Marc Ayrault to support Montebourg.